lynnlangit/aws-for-bioinformatics/7_REF_Info/4_SERVICE-PATTERNS.md

-## User Stories for Bioinformatics on AWS
+# Service Patterns for Bioinformatics on AWS

 This page describes some common patterns & use cases for bioinformatic research which runs on the ☁️ AWS Cloud.
 If you're new to working with public cloud services, including those available from ☁️ AWS, you can start by considering the 3 main categories of services available for you to use in cloud computing: